sxsw/rfm/README.md

 * Layout fields
 * Layout portals
 * Resultset meta
-* Field meta
+* Field definition meta
-* Portal meta
+* Portal definition meta

-From ginjo-rfm 1.4.x, the following enhancements are also included.
+From ginjo-rfm 1.4.x, the following features are also included.

 * Connection timeout settings
 * Value-list alternate display

 There are also many enhancements to make it easier than ever to get the objects or data you want.
 Some examples: